 Appellate mediation

 Settling cases that have gone all the way to appeal is not easy.
-The fact that a case has gone that far indicates that — for whatever reason — it was not one that was very amenable to settlement.
+The fact that a case has gone that far often indicates that — for whatever reason — it was not one that was very amenable to settlement.
 Furthermore, a prevailing party in the trial court often feels quite invincible.
 And the party that lost in the trial court may find it hard to come to terms with the new power imbalance that exists once a judgment is in place.
 Add to that the hardened feelings that may have come out of a trial, and the prospects of reaching a negotiated resolution may seem daunting.

 If you are a lawyer or a party wanting to try to settle a case, it makes sense to choose a mediator who is experienced in the appellate process.
 Just as appellate lawyering is very different from trial court lawyering, so appellate mediation requires a different skill set from other forms of mediation.
 As with all things to do with appeals, it makes sense to engage a specialist.

 Settling cases that have gone all the way to appeal is not easy.
-The fact that a case has gone that far indicates that — for whatever reason — it was not one that was very amenable to settlement.
+The fact that a case has gone that far often indicates that — for whatever reason — it was not one that was very amenable to settlement.
 Furthermore, a prevailing party in the trial court often feels quite invincible.
 And the party that lost in the trial court may find it hard to come to terms with the new power imbalance that exists once a judgment is in place.
 Add to that the hardened feelings that may have come out of a trial, and the prospects of reaching a negotiated resolution may seem daunting.

 If you are a lawyer or a party wanting to try to settle a case, it makes sense to choose a mediator who is experienced in the appellate process.
 Just as appellate lawyering is very different from trial court lawyering, so appellate mediation requires a different skill set from other forms of mediation.
 As with all things to do with appeals, it makes sense to engage a specialist.